Screech owl demonstration and Salato

 Grades: 4

-Activities: Crossword Puzzle (10 minutes)
+Activities: Crossword Puzzle worksheet (PDF, opens in new tab) (10 minutes)

-Kentucky Academic Standards :
+Kentucky Academic Standards:

 • 4-LS1-1: Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.